|

 - Sophisticated as Hell

-- Weaksauce Weakness: Has primary Raynaud's syndrome.
+- Weaksauce Weakness: Has primary Raynaud's syndrome, which adds up to a vulnerability to cold.

 - Belfywelf, Bloof, Crack-Rabbit, Drugbunny, Eversong Squirrel: A blood elf, when I'm playing Alliance.